Plastic Surgeon

 A plastic surgeon is a specialist doctor who works to reconstruct and repair different areas of the body, whether it is the reshaping of a person’s nose or a tummy tuck.
 A plastic surgeon will deal with cases in which people merely want to improve their look, and also, cases in which the patient has suffered a trauma such as burn damage or has a congenital skin problem.
-Furthermore, they will treat various forms of cancer such as the removal of malignant tumours.
-A plastic surgeon will work with several other medical professionals, including dermatologists and other surgeons.
-Plastic surgery is an ever changing area of medicine, and there is a great level of research being done.

 Work activities